binodslimshady7/ShadyNation/README.md

 This is an android music player application. you can download the music on your cellphone and can play using this application.

 This is compressed file. you can download and use it.

+It is built qith java and android studio.